Infineon/secure-sockets/README.md

 The PSoCE84 kit features ARM TrustZone support, enabling the Trusted Firmware (TF-M) to operate on the secure side, while the connectivity middleware runs on the non-secure side, with security credentials stored securely and accessed through PSA APIs provided by TF-M for crypto operations.

-Note : Connectivity middleware with TF-M (trusted firmware) support is only available on CM33 core.

 ###### ***Pull required libraries and make the changes to secure & non-secure project makefile***
 1. Pull ifx-tf-m-pse84epc2 library to secure project and ifx-tf-m-ns library to non-secure project using library manager